 Gamcheon Culture Village in Busan is the place you have probably seen online with all the colourful buildings on the side of a hill and it’s a must-visit place when visiting Busan.
-In fact, it’s now Busan most popular tourist attraction, but don’t let that put you off.
+In fact, it’s now Busan most popular tourist attraction, and also known as the Busan Cultural Village, but don’t let that put you off.

 How To Get To Gamcheon Culture Village.